The SuperGold Programme

 If you are not normally a resident in New Zealand and do not intend to stay here, you will not qualify to receive a SuperGold Card.

 No. To get SuperGold discounts, you need to show your SuperGold Card when you make a purchase.
 A digital card is not currently included in the SuperGold app.

 No. The app does not ask for any personal information.

 Special offers may require you to include your SuperGold client number and date of birth.
-This is so the Ministry of Social Development can verify you’re a cardholder.
-To access these deals, you may be asked to enter your client number (found on the back of your SuperGold card) and date of birth into the app or website.
+This is so the Ministry of Social Development can verify that you are a cardholder.
+To access these deals, you may be asked to enter your client number (found on the back of your SuperGold Card) and date of birth into the app or website.

 This personal information is sent to the Ministry of Social Development (MSD) for automatic checking.
 Your card number and date of birth are not stored by the app or website.

 Can I use my SuperGold Card to travel free on public transport?

 Yes.
 SuperGold Cardholders can get free off-peak travel on public transport in many areas around New Zealand.